thomas-vogel/mRUBiS/README.md

 ## More information
 A detailed description of the mRUBiS exemplar, the CompArch language, modeling editor, and the use of the exemplar can be found in the [Wiki](https://github.com/thomas-vogel/mRUBiS/wiki).

+## Relation to mRUBiS-EJB3
+While this exemplar simulates mRUBiS as the adaptable software to have a light-weight environment for experimenting with model-based self-adaptation solutions, there exists a real prototype of mRUBiS.
+This prototype is implemented with EJB3 technology and can be deployed to the GlassFish application server.
+The prototype is called [_mRUBiS-EJB3_](https://github.com/thomas-vogel/mRUBiS-EJB3).